Bertrand Bitz: Biography

-On February 1, 2008, Bertrand Bitz was one of Manuel Maury's guests in the prime time TV show "Têtes en l'air" broadcast on Swiss French TV network (TSR).
+On 1 February 2008 Bertrand Bitz was one of Manuel Maury's guests in the prime time TV show "Têtes en l'air" broadcast on Swiss French TV network (TSR).
 In April 2008, Bertrand Bitz released his first album aimed at a national diffusion : Multifaces.
 He also began to work with the manager Jacques S. who is the agent, in particular, of Sarclo.
-On April 1, 2008, he was received by Gérard Suter in the program "Radio Paradiso" broadcast on Swiss French radio network Radio suisse romande (RSR).
+On 1 April 2008 he was received by Gérard Suter in the program "Radio Paradiso" broadcast on Swiss French radio network Radio suisse romande (RSR).
 On that occasion, Bitz revealed the backgrounds behind the conception of Multifaces.
 He said he had intended not to create songs too similar but songs reflecting different moments of life.
 Good moments, he says, inspire more popular, more joyful, songs.
 Bad moments such as death, sorrow, heartbreak or something else which may affect you, are translated into more tormented songs.
 Included in Multifaces, L'attente (The wait) is representative of the dinstinctive personal process of reflection which leads Bertrand Bitz to songwriting.
 In this case, L'attente develops Bertrand Bitz's reflection on the painful consequences of passion-love.
 "Seul face au silence, face à l'indifférence, l'attente est si longue et la souffrance si douce..." are the words Bertrand Bitz sings.
-From April 4 to 6, 2008, Bertrand Bitz gives the premiere of Multifaces at Interface theater in Sion.
+From 4 to 6 April 2008 Bertrand Bitz gave the premiere of Multifaces at Interface theater in Sion.